“My education was not wasted at all. … The things I learned at Central help me every day.”

 Hometown: Morrison, Illinois

-Scholarships: Presidential, Trustee, Ministry and Mission, Central Heritage and Geisler/Penquite
+Scholarships: Presidential, Trustee, Ministry and Mission, Central Heritage, Geisler/Penquite

-Campus Activities: Cross Country, Track and Field, President of Central’s Fellowship of Christian Athletes (FCA), Lead Central’s Cross Country/Track and Field Bible Study and Central’s Student-Athlete Advisory Council (SAAC)
+Campus Activities: Cross Country, Track and Field, President of Central’s Fellowship of Christian Athletes (FCA), Led Central’s Cross Country/Track and Field Bible Study, Central’s Student-Athlete Advisory Council (SAAC)

-Career Goals: As a teacher and coach, to be a solid role model and mentor for my students and athletes
+Career Goals: To be a solid role model and mentor for my students and athletes.

-“The reputation is a big deal,” he says.
+“The reputation was a big deal,” he says.